Mehul1611/R_Project/README.md

-# R_Project
-# Zomato Analysis Project
+# R_Project: Zomato Analysis Project

 ## Overview

-This project involves the analysis of Zomato restaurant data using R Shiny.
+This project involves the analysis of `Zomato` restaurant data using `R Shiny` and `Power BI`.
 The provided R Shiny code generates an interactive web application to visualize and explore the dataset.
+Leveraging the `shiny`, `dplyr`, and `plotly` packages, the app offers an engaging user interface for exploring relationships between different variables.
 The application offers various visualizations such as bar charts, 3D scatter plots, clustered bar charts, heatmaps, line charts, scatter plots, and an RGL 3D plot.

 ## Dependencies